Accommodation for students in town and on-campus

 Kitchen: Oven, fridge/freezer, sink, microwave, kettle, toaster, bin, vacuum cleaner, storage cupboard and basic supply of pots and pans, crockery, cutlery and cooking equipment.

-Living room: 5 sofas, 1 arm chair, coffee table, TV cabinet and large flat screen TV.
-A TV license is included in your rent - but only for this one TV.
+Living room: sofas, coffee table, dining table and chairs, TV cabinet and TV.
+A TV licence is included in your rent - but only for this one TV.

-It is the joint responsibility of residents to keep the communcal areas clean and tidy.
+It is the joint responsibility of residents to keep the communal areas clean and tidy.

-There is free car parking available outside as well as a covered bike shed (bikes not to be stored inside Margaret Barnes building).
+There is free car parking available outside as well as a covered bike rack.
+Bikes not to be stored inside Margaret Barnes Building.

-Students sign a contract covering the period from September to the end of May.
-Monthly rent is IRO £500 and includes all bills (heating, electricity, water, Wifi, single TV licence, use of laundry facilities).
-Rent is paid every quarter in advance and is due on 1 September, 1 December and 1 March.
+Students sign a contract covering the period from September to mid-May.
+Rent includes all bills (heating, electricity, water, Wifi, single TV licence, use of laundry facilities).
+Rent can be paid annually (£4437), monthly or in 3-monthly instalments in advance - details are outlined in formal accommodation offers.

-Residents have to pay a £400 security deposit to secure their rent.
-You can pay this by cheque, cash or card when booking is acknowledged.
-Any damage to the fittings or structure of the residence will be deducted from this deposit, as will any cleaning charges if the facility is not left in an acceptably clean condition.
+Residents are also required to pay a £400 security deposit and a £100 non-refundable administration fee alongside their first rent instalment.
+Any damage to the fittings or structure of the residence will be deducted from the deposit, as will any cleaning charges if the accommodation is not left in an acceptably clean condition.

 What will your address be?